LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

  2 files changed, 2 insertions(+), 2 deletions(-)
 ```

-The convention is to write your commit messages present tense rather than past tense (e.g. "finish" rather than "finished").
+The convention is to write your commit messages using the present tense rather than past tense (e.g. "finish" rather than "finished").

 If you check your status one more time, you should see this: